 Teachers did not favour computer-assisted feedback and using technology and available software in correcting learners' writing.
 More than half of the of the students felt that their teachers never mentioned positive points about learners' writing.
 At elementary and intermediate levels, the teachers did not practice peer feedback frequently, though teachers at upper-intermediate and advanced levels asked learners to correct their peers' writing.
 Interestingly enough, the data analysis showed that half of the teachers at elementary level always asked learners to revise their writing based on teacher's feedback; this rate was 24% and 21% for intermediate and upper-intermediate and advanced levels respectively.
-In other words, approximately 60% of the teachers of upper-intermediate and advanced learner's feedback on their manuscript.
+In other words, approximately 60% of the teachers of upper-intermediate and advanced learners never asked them to revise their writing after receiving teacher's feedback on their manuscript.